PREVENT DUTY POLICY AND PROCEDURES

 All staff and students are required to have an Enhanced DBS check.
 All staff must be able to demonstrate both a general understanding of the risks affecting students in the area and a specific understanding of how to identify individual students who may be at risk of radicalisation and what to do to support them.

 As with managing other safeguarding risks, staff should be alert to changes in behaviour which could indicate that they may need help or protection.
-Staff should use their professional judgment in identifying students who might be at risk of radicalisation and act proportionately which may include discussing their concerns with the Prevent Duty lead or Safeguarding Lead to make a referral to the Channel programme.
+Staff should use their professional judgment in identifying students who might be at risk of radicalisation and act proportionately which may include discussing their concerns with the Prevent Duty lead or Safeguarding lead to making a referral to the Channel programme.

-As part of its responsibilities the Prevent Duty, LSME will carry out a risk assessment which is proportionate to the size, complexity and cultural setting of the institution.
+As part of its responsibilities the Prevent Duty, LSME will carry out a risk assessment that is proportionate to the size, complexity and cultural setting of the institution.
 The risk assessment will ensure that appropriate policies and procedures are in place to help identify and support individuals who may be vulnerable and also to provide clear management oversight of the requirements.
 The risk assessment will be regularly reviewed and, where necessary, updated annually.
+The overall assessment is that the risk to any individual of being radicalised within the College is low, although it is recognised that there are threats to students within their communities.

 LSME will identify vulnerable individuals within its community as early as possible, whether they are members of staff or students, and ensure they are given appropriate support and welfare services.
 The College’s responsibilities under the Act will be managed initially through existing safeguarding arrangements set out within this Policy, and also within the Safeguarding Policy.